 Our collections of rocks, minerals, and fossils are a resource for exhibits and research.
 They are a TREASURE - icons of our natural heritage.
 Among our paleontology collections feature remains of ancient Mesozoic sea life, dinosaur bones, and primitive baleen whales, while our geology collections include calcite, amethyst and a host of other minerals.

 The lobby of the State Office Building in Northeast Portland includes a cooperative exhibit with the Oregon Department of Geology and Mineral Industries.
-In it are 25 million-year-old fossil mammals from eastern Oregon, all from our collections.
+In it are 25 million-year-old fossil mammals from eastern Oregon, from our collections.
 We are working, as well, with the Oregon Museum of Science and Industry (OMSI).
-The Earth Science lab at OMSI is an interactive exhibit in which volunteers are preparing specimens, most of which are on loan from us.
-These include much of a 66 million-year-old skeleton of Triceratops as well as a 30 million-year-old baleen whale, one of the first to have arisen from primitive toothed whales.
-We had a recent display in the Tigard Public Library of the first dinosaur bone discovered in Oregon, discussed below.
+The Earth Science lab at OMSI is an interactive exhibit in which volunteers prepare specimens, many of which are on loan from us.
+These include a Triceratops dinosaur skeleton as well as a 30 million-year-old baleen whale skull.
+We have had displays at the Tigard and Seaside Libraries on the first dinosaur bone discovered in Oregon, discussed below.
+We also are now featuring a new exhibit, "Ancient Marine Mammals of Oregon".

 Sea Lily - 40 million years old